They say…

 Christoffel Bok reclame

 Dutch autumn bokbier must be one of the most underpublicized outside its home country: world beer surveys often don’t mention it all, or treat it as a footnote to German Bock, with which it does indeed share a common history.
-Yet it’s really a style in its own right, and in the it holds a special place at the heart of the revival.
-Back in the early 1980s when from Heineken and other big brewers completely dominated the country’s beer scene, the few remaining strong, dark specialities which had been brewed as winter warmers since the late 19th century became the principal cause célèbre for a new beer consumers’ organisation, PINT, set up on the model of Britain’s CAMRA.
+Yet it’s really a style in its own right, and in the Netherlands it holds a special place at the heart of the revival.
+Back in the early 1980s when pale lager from and other big brewers completely dominated the country’s beer scene, the few remaining strong, dark specialities which had been brewed as winter warmers since the late 19th century became the principal cause célèbre for a new beer consumers’ organisation, PINT, set up on the model of Britain’s CAMRA.

-That movement also spawned a new generation of innovative microbreweries, of which one of the most respected internationally is St Christoffel at Roermond in the southeastern province of Limburg, a southern peninsula of the thrust between Belgium and Germany, where traditions have always been strong.
+That movement also spawned a new generation of innovative microbreweries, of which one of the most respected internationally is at Roermond in the southeastern province of Limburg, a southern peninsula of the Netherlands thrust between Belgium and Germany, where brewing traditions have always been strong.
 Set up in 1986 by Leo Brand, member of an old-established Dutch brewing family, and dedicated to brewing unfiltered quality lager in compliance with the German Reinheitsgebot, it’s been owned since 2001 by advertising executive (and near-teetotaller) Jeroen Hillenaar.

 For years Christoffel’s range lacked a seasonal bokbier, effectively excluding itself from PINT’s flagship annual event, the Bokbierfestival in in late October, which to this day, and not without controversy, is open only to brews that fit a strict definition of the style.
 Finally in 2005 the brewery unveiled a cold-fermented interpretation of this fascinating and historic style which has since been joined by a stronger bottled Winterbock.
 The wait was worthwhile, as, true to the brewery’s reputation, the beer turned out to be one of the best, most recently winning top prize in its class in 2008.